 Closing costs are the fees paid to your mortgage company to finalize your loan.
 The closing costs that also make up your final cash to close amount may include:

-Closing costs are about 3 – 6% of your home’s purchase price, on average, and some closing costs can be rolled into the loan amount.
+On average, closing costs are about 3% – 6% of your home’s purchase price, and some closing costs can be rolled into the loan amount.
 Cash to close won’t include any closing costs you’re rolling into your mortgage.

-One of the most expensive costs in your cash to close will be the down payment.
-A down payment is a percentage of the purchase price that you pay upfront, lowering the amount you have to borrow and contributing to the home equity you start out with.
+One of the most expensive costs in your cash to close total will be the down payment.
+A down payment is a percentage of the purchase price that you pay upfront, lowering the amount you have to borrow and instantly contributing to the equity in your home.

-Depending on the type of loan, there is a minimum down payment you must pay.
-For an FHA loan, that minimum is 3.5%.
+Depending on the type of loan, there is a minimum down payment you must make.
+For a Federal Housing Administration (FHA) loan, that minimum is 3.5%.
 For a conventional loan, it’s 3%.
 Certain government-backed loans, like Department of Veterans Affairs (VA) loans or US Department of Agriculture (USDA) loans, don’t require a down payment.

 How much you pay above the minimum is up to you.
-Just remember, the more you pay, the less you borrow and the more equity you’ll have.
-A 20% down payment is recommended to avoid paying mortgage insurance.
+Just remember, the more you pay, the less you borrow, and the more equity you’ll start out with in your home.